 Part of it is the sheer amount of Level Grinding — both for EXP and for Money / Items.
 When it takes literally months to do certain things in game, having any slowdowns can become very frustrating.

-The game is (was?)
-Nintendo Hard so when people suggest you go to a certain area to farm certain enemies it's pretty much accepted that doing so is the easiest and least risky way of gaining experience.
+The game, especially before it was made easier to progress, was Nintendo Hard so when people suggested you go to a certain area to farm certain enemies it's pretty much accepted that doing so is the easiest and least risky way of gaining experience.

-That One Boss: Depends on who you ask, but everybody has a horror story about at least one Chains of Promathia boss, most aggravatingly the 45-minute airship fight where dying to any one of three stages of the fight meant you needed to fight all three again, but not before reacquiring special items needed to win.
+Everybody has a horror story about at least one Chains of Promathia boss, most aggravatingly the 45-minute airship fight where dying to any one of three stages of the fight meant you needed to fight all three again, but not before reacquiring special items needed to win.
 The Pandemonium Wardendeserved this title once, on account of literally beating a linkshell into submission courtesy of a nineteen hour fight that ended when the leaders started realizing people were sacrificing their actual health and called it off.
-Due to the negative press, they nerfed both it and the similarly maddening Absolute Virtue while also going to the extreme Anti-Poop Socking measure of a two-hour time limit on both fights.
+Due to the negative press, they nerfed both it and the similarly maddening Absolute Virtue while also going to the extreme Anti Poop-Socking measure of a two-hour time limit on both fights.

 Interviews have revealed that Absolute Virtue was never meant to be beaten, and that he was supposed to be the risk for killing the last boss of the Sea region.
 After players figured out how to kill him through exploits, they made him a guaranteed pop and gave him a loot table which he did not have the first time he was killed.